masterminds-kenya/social_network/checklist.md

   - [n] Or allow User (influencer or brand) to export their own data?
   - [n] Or allow Influencer to export Campaigns they are associated with?
   - [n] Or allow Brand to export Campaigns they are associated with?
-- [ ] Add or Edit Campaign routes require Admin|Manager
+- [x] Add or Edit Campaign routes require Admin|Manager
-- [ ] Campaign List view shows link to Add Campaign only if Admin|Manager
+- [x] Campaign List view shows link to Add Campaign only if Admin|Manager
-- [ ] Campaign List view shows link to Campaign matching who has permissions to route
+- [x] Campaign List view shows link to Campaign matching who has permissions to route
-- [ ] View Campaign Detail (Manage) route require Admin|Manager
+- [x] View Campaign Detail (Manage) route require Admin|Manager
   - [n] ?Allow Campaign Detail route if Influencer is associated to it?
   - [n] ?Allow Campaign Detail route if Brand is associated to it?
-- [ ] Campaign Collected route require Admin|Manager
+- [x] Campaign Collected route require Admin|Manager
   - [n] ?Allow Campaign Collected route if Influencer is associated to it?
   - [n] ?Allow Campaign Collected route if Brand is associated to it?
 - [x] Campaign Manage|Collected links in Campaign header are unchanged (all here can see link)
 - [x] ?Campaign Results links in Campaign header unchanged (all here can see the link)?
 - [n] ?Campaign Results link in Campaign header matches who has permissions to route?
-- [ ] Campaign Results route require Admin|Manager
+- [x] Campaign Results route require Admin|Manager
   - [n] ?Allow Campaign Results route if Influencer is associated to it?
   - [n] ?Allow Campaign Results route if Brand is associated to it?
 - [n] Campaign Manage|Collected|Result view shows link to Edit Campaign only if Admin|Manager.
   - [ ] Only if Admin?
 - [x] Campaign Manage|Collected|Result view shows link to Edit Campaign unchanged
-- [ ] Ability to POST to Campaign Manage|Collected (media assignment) only Admin|Manager
+- [x] Ability to POST to Campaign Manage|Collected (media assignment) only Admin|Manager
 - [x] Show Form element or Button on Campaign Manage|Collected views only Admin|Manager
 - [x] Link to collect more media/posts on any Campaign view unmodified (all here are allowed)
-- [ ] Delete route only for Admin
+- [x] Delete route only for Admin
 - [x] Delete Campaign link limited to just Admin
-  - [ ] What if a manager accidentally created one?
+  - [s] What if a manager accidentally created one?
-- [ ] Link to Delete Campaign from Campaign settings matches permissions to route.
+- [x] Link to Delete Campaign from Campaign settings matches permissions to route.
 - [n] On Campaign Results: Link/Form to Export Sheet only shown to Admin|Manage
   - [n] ?
 Allow associated Brand to Export Sheet ?
   - [n] ?
 Allow associated User to Export Sheet ?